hunterxhunt1/SDSU-Website-Project/README.md

 # SDSU-Website-Project
 This is our Spring 2022 Website project

-Team: Cyrus RJ Sagun, Kenneth Amog, Turki Alkatini
+Team: Cyrus RJ Sagun, Kenneth Amog, Turki Alqahtani